 The identified problems occur at all stages of the process and include 1) difficulties downloading data, 2) awkwardly designed tables, including ones with more than one data element per column, 3) issues in linking data from different sources due to the lack of country or sub-national codes and misspelled geographic names in the downloaded data and, 4) formatting necessary to prepare spreadsheet tables for uploading into GIS software, 5) in addition to considering the problems of formatting downloaded data a few examples of spreadsheet data applications will be provided, 6) links will also be provided to online training and other possibly useful information.

 Downloading Data: This section provides information and examples on downloading data from some of the important international data sites.
-The sites chosen present a sample of some of the more common issues involved in downloading data.
+The sites chosen present a sample of some of the more common problems involved in downloading data.
 The main sites reviewed will be the World Bank, the FAO, the UN Population Division, the International Aid Transparency Initiative (IATI), Open Street Maps (OSM)/Geofabrik and Demographic and Health Surveys (DHS).
 Click here.

 Formatting Tables: This section will consider a number of issues, including modifying raw data from the online data sources to make it suitable for use in spreadsheets, databases and other application software.
 Special attention will be given to data problems which require considerable modification before the tables are suitable for preparing reports, and linking to other databases.
 The main issue will be downloaded tables in which more than one data element is included in a column.
 Data downloads from UNDP, FAO, and UNAIDS will be used as examples.
 Click here.